freebelion/NYP/Kesir3/README.md

 type object, we write the name of the reference variable representing the object, followed by the member access operator . (dot) and the member variable's name.

+`Kesir` sınıfının bir başka önemli özelliği de temsil ettiği kesir nesnesinin ondalıklı sayı eşdeğerini hesaplacayacak olan `Oran()` fonksiyonudur.
+Sınıf tanımında yer alan böyle bir fonksiyona
+"üye fonksiyon" denir.<br>
+Bir üye fonksiyon nesnenin kendine ait üye değişkenleri üzerinde yapılması gereken özelleştirilmiş işlemleri gerçekleştirir.
+Gerçek hayattaki bir profesyonel elemanı düşünecek olursanız, bir üye fonksiyon onun "meslek sırrı" olarak gizli tuttuğu özel işlemleri gerçekleştirecek olan bir komutlar dizisidir.
+> Another important feature of the `Kesir` class is its `Oran()` function which will calculate the rational number equivalent of the fraction object.
+Such a function found in a class definition is called a "member function".<br>
+A member function performs the  specialized operations which will need to be done on the member variables belonging to the object itself.
+If you think of a professional worker in the real life, a member function is a series of commands which will perform the special operations that the worker hides as his/her "trade secrets".